moorepants/dissertation/davisbicycle.rst

 - Sized for our intended riders: average adult males.
 - Restrict the rider's biomechanical movement to more closely meet the Whipple model rigid rider assumption.
-This in turn also requires the bicycle to be self propelled so that the rider does not have to move their legs to pedal.
+This in turn also required the bicycle to be self propelled so that the rider does not have to move their legs to pedal.
 - Accurately measure the rider's applied steering torque.
 - Accurately measure the fundamental kinematics of the bicycle: three